KevinHexin/FPGA-Bicubic-interpolation/README.md

 use Verilog HDL implemented Bicubic interpolation.
 I had tested on Intel/Altera(EP4CE55F23C8) and Xilinx(xc7a100tfgg484-2) FPGA.

-Up to now, FMAX = 165MHz  (tested in xilinx xc7a100tfgg484-2 and used DDR3 SDRAM).
+Up to now, FMAX = 165MHz  (tested in xilinx xc7a100tfgg484-2, used DDR3 SDRAM, compile in VIVADO 2017.4).

 In my test, the bicubic-interpolation core could receive input 1920x1080@60Hz video stream and output 1600x1200@60Hz video stream.In theory, interpolation core could receive and output any video resolution that pixel frequency no more than FMAX.